CUET History Syllabus & Comprehensive Study Plan

 • Broad Overview:

-(a)Outline of new buildings during the Vijayanagar period — temples, forts, irrigation facilities.
+(a)Outline new buildings during the Vijayanagar period, such as temples, forts, and irrigation facilities.

 (b)Relationship between architecture and the political system.